Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

-        dependencies     Print list of unresolved project dependencies contexts         Print list of contexts in a csolution.yml generators       Print list of code generators of a given context convert               Convert *.csolution.yml input file in *.cprj files run                   Run code generator
+        dependencies     Print list of unresolved project dependencies contexts         Print list of contexts in a csolution.yml generators       Print list of code generators of a given context layers           Print list of available, referenced and compatible layers toolchains       Print list of installed toolchains convert               Convert *.csolution.yml input file in *.cprj files run                   Run code generator